FarahPeter/EECE455Project-3/README.md

 Download this repository as a ZIP file, and extract it inside the virtual environment.
-Finally, and also inside the virtual environment, run build.bat .
+Finally, and also inside the virtual environment, run build.bat.
 When the execution is done, you can find the exe in the dist folder!